TacoWarrior24/TacoWarrior24.github.io/README.md

 https://tacowarrior24.github.io/

 ## Design
 I currently have a Gameboy themed design.
 Throughout my life I've been passionate about video games.
 This passion has lead me to the connections I have today and the career I currently have.
+The bulk of my website is supposed to represent the Original Gameboy that released in 1989.
+You can see the iconic green screen and the appropriatte buttons encapsolating my portfolio information.
+If you scroll all the way to the bottom of the portfolio you will find the game cartridges that showcase some of the projects I've worked on in the past.

 ## Deployment
 This is my first public website.
 I initially thought I could host my website from my Raspberry Pi but after further investigation I found this method to be laborous and left my home network vulnerable.
 I still live at home with my parents and did not want to put any of them at risk.